-With less money available from the Statutory Sector it is important we develop and maintain a broad range of income generation activities so we can cover the cost of providing our service.
-Promotional activities, not only support income generation but are critical to ensure people who need help, know how to access our service.
+With less money available from the statutory sector, it is important we develop and maintain a broad range of income generation activities so we can cover the cost of providing our service.
+Promotional activities are critical to ensure people who need help, know how to access our service.
 This is equally important for medical professionals, social workers and other related professionals so they can direct the individual to get timely, appropriate and specialist support.